Education is arguably the most important variable in the development equation of any society. What every nation evolved now is better education.

 At times, misused are the facilities provided for them by the government.
 Since the so-called teachers do not know the use of the facilities, most of them are left unused.

-Educational planning requires valid statistical data for necessary projection in terms of funding, numbers of teachers, classrooms, and instructional materials for the successful implementation of any form of program.
+Educational planning requires valid statistical data for necessary projection in terms of funding, number of teachers, classrooms, and instructional materials for the successful implementation of any form of program.

 Inadequate census in Nigeria has placed serious problems on educational planning, some of the available figures are usually inflated because of political reasons.